autogluon/autogluon/docs/tutorials/tabular_prediction/tabular-multimodal-text-others.md

 print('Number of test samples:', len(test_df))
 ```

-There are two features in the dataset: the users' review about the product and the product's type.
+There are two features in the dataset: the users' review of the product and the product's type.
 Also, there are four classes and we have split the train and dev set based on stratified sampling.

 ```{.python .input}